Nicholas Sparks (politician): Biography

 The building of the final section of the canal saw the government expropriate the eastern section of his land, taking everything east of modern Elgin Street (then known as Biddy's Lane).
 While losing some of his land, this proved a benefit for Sparks as the location of the canal greatly increased the value of his other holdings.
 Sparks donated about 20 acres of land towards the canal's construction.

 Sparks also donated land for civic buildings.
 He donated land for St. Andrew's Presbyterian Church, and for a new court house and fire station.
 When his West Ward Market, unable to compete with Lower Town's Byward Market, failed he donated the building to become Bytown's first city hall.
 In 1832, he donated some land at the northwest corner of his property to the Anglican Church and that is still the site of Ottawa's Christ Church Cathedral.

 Sparks set out to encourage the establishment of commercial ventures on his property, which had proven to be poor farmland.
 Thus he established a market.
-While Ottawa remained a small town and commerce centered somewhat to the north of Sparks' holdings he became wealthy as a result of his land; further enhanced after 1857, with the selection of Ottawa as the capital of Province of Canada.
+While Ottawa remained a small town and commerce centered somewhat to the north of Sparks's holdings he became wealthy as a result of his land; further enhanced after 1857, with the selection of Ottawa as the capital of Province of Canada.